Fan Works Zelda Series Multimedia Features Interactive Site Info

 Half.com - Run by eBay, this place sells many items for cheap prices.
 Much of the stuff here is used.
 It's a great place to find cheap textbooks for the college-bound.
 You can also sell your books here and get a lot more money back than the school bookstore.

-Hindi Script Tutor - I am studying the Hindi-Urdu language, and this is an excellent page for beginners to help them learn the Devanagari script.
+Hindi Script Tutor - I studied the Hindi-Urdu language for a semester many years ago, and this is an excellent page for beginners to help them learn the Devanagari script.
 It shows how to write each letter, and even pronounces it for you in male and female voices.
 This is a life saver for my Hindi class.

 Japanese/English Dictionary - This is the best online dictionary for Japanese that'll you'll ever find.
 It's better than published dictionaries.
 You can look up words and see them spelled in Romaji (our alphabet) and you can even get the Japanese Kanji spelling.
 This is great for those who want to learn Japanese.